 Driving a vehicle is an example

-As a proficient, experienced driver you no longer consciously think about when to signal, change gears, speed up or brake.
+As a proficient, experienced driver, you no longer consciously think about when to signal, change gears, speed up or brake.
 All you’re doing consciously is focusing on the direction you’re headed (and sometimes even that is automatic!)
-At this point, you’re too busy eating your lunch and listening to the radio and probably have no conscious recollection of the numerous elements involved in the process of driving.
+At this level of competency, you’re too busy eating your lunch and listening to the radio.
+You’ve probably forgotten the numerous elements involved in the process of driving.

 You think it’s easy because you’re unconsciously talented.
 So if someone asks you to give them driving lessons, you might agree, without giving it much thought.

-At this point, it’s almost inevitable that if you try and teach someone to drive without some conscious and serious thinking, that some of these things will occur:
+At this point, it’s almost inevitable that if you try and teach someone to drive without some conscious and serious thinking, you’re quite likely to:

-- You’ll miss out key information that will make a huge difference to the learner’s success.
+- Miss out key information that will make a huge difference to the learner’s success.

-- You’ll unintentionally teach them any bad habits you might have.
-Not you specifically because you probably don’t have any – but others
+- Unintentionally teach your trainee any bad habits you might have.
+Not you specifically — because you probably don’t have any — but others 😜.

-- You’ll try and give them too much information at once, and they’ll become overwhelmed.
+- Give them too much information so they become overwhelmed.

-- You’ll forget about all the mistakes you made and get annoyed when your trainee makes the same ones.
+- Forget about all the mistakes you made, and get annoyed when your trainee makes the same ones.

 So how do you get past this curse of talent and successfully teach what you know?

-Here are seven key points to remember when you’re teaching someone a skill you can already do well.
+Here are eight key points to remember when you’re teaching someone a skill you can already do well.